Paul-Maslov/Social-Media-API/README.md

 # Social Media API

 ## Description:
-- You are tasked with building a RESTful API for a social media platform.
+- It's a RESTful API for a social media platform.
-- The API should allow users to create profiles, follow other users, create and retrieve posts, manage likes and comments, and perform basic social media actions.
+- The API allow users to create profiles, follow other users, create and retrieve posts, manage likes and comments, and perform basic social media actions.